Filling a spare bedroom in your house or apartment is very much like online dating. First, you need a way to hook the applicant with pretty photos.

 Sometimes, life happens, and people can’t predict the certainty of income and sudden debt.
 It may benefit you to simply talk to the person and ask what happened.

-20. Tailor the Rental Agreement to Include Your Rules
+20. Tailor the Rental Agreement

 You can easily find a template for a rental agreement, but make sure to tailor it to include all of your house rules and expectations as well.